bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 http://seagatecentralenhancementclub.blogspot.com/2015/11/root-su-recovery-for-seagate-central.html

 Refer to the README.md file for the location of a set of pre-compiled binaries that can be used in this process or refer to the instructions in **README_CROSS_COMPILE.md** to self generate the binaries.

-If any custom changes have been made to a Seagate Central unit via the command line, such as manual installation of new software or manual configuration changes not done via the web management interface, then this method may overwrite those changes.
-Configuration changes made via the normal Seagate Central web management interface will not be affected.

-If you have made extensive custom modifications via the CLI then it might be more appropriate to use the more difficult but more flexible manual installation method covered by **README_FIRMWARE_UPGRADE_METHOD.md**
+If you are a user with some Linux experience, or if you have already made some custom modifications to your Seagate Central's operating system, then we would strongly suggest that you use the slightly more difficult but much more flexible and easier to troubleshoot installation method described by **README_MANUALLY_INSTALL_BINARIES.md** in this project.

-Note that it is possible to also upgrade the Seagate Central Linux kernel and to install other cross compiled software using this method.
+Along with upgrading samba, it is also possible to also upgrade the Seagate Central Linux kernel and to install other cross compiled software using this method.
 See the **Seagate-Central-Slot-In-v5.x-Kernel** and **Seagate-Central-Utils** projects for details.

 https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel/

 https://github.com/bertofurth/Seagate-Central-Utils/

+This firmware upgrade can also optionally be used to reset a Seagate Central's root password in order to regain root access to the system.
+This might be useful as Seagate's most recent native firmware updates disable root access.

-The target platform tested was a Seagate Central Single Drive NAS running firmware version 2015.0916.0008-F however I believe these instructions should work for other Seagate Central configurations and firmware versions.
+The target platform tested was a Seagate Central Single Drive NAS running firmware version 2015.0916.0008-F however we believe these instructions should work for other Seagate Central configurations and firmware versions.

 ## TLDNR
-Make sure you have already built or downloaded a cross compiled copy of samba for the Seagate Central.
-This TLDNR assumes that it is stored in the "cross" subdirectory.

-Download a copy of the latest Seagate Central firmware from the Seagate website.
-This TLDNR assumes the downloaded firmware zip file is called Seagate-HS-update-201509160008F.zip
+Download a copy of the latest Seagate Central firmware archive from the Seagate website.
+This TLDNR assumes the downloaded firmware zip file is called Seagate-HS-update-201509160008F.zip .
+Unzip this file to generate a firmware image file with suffix ".img" as per the following example.

     # Unzip the downloaded Seagate Central Firmware
     unzip Seagate-HS-update-201509160008F.zip

+Optional : Download or build a cross compiled version of samba 4.x.x for the Seagate Central.
+See the **Seagate-Central-Samba** project for details.
+This TLDNR assumes that the samba binaries are stored in the "cross" subdirectory.

-Optional : Install a new Linux kernel (uImage) into the new software directory tree.
-(See **Seagate-Central-Slot-In-v5.x-Kernel** project)
+Optional : Download or build a new Linux kernel for the Seagate Central (uImage).
+See the **Seagate-Central-Slot-In-v5.x-Kernel** project for details.

-    mkdir -p ./cross/boot
-    cp my-kernel/uImage ./cross/boot/uImage

 Optional : Install other new software into the new software directory tree.
-(See **Seagate-Central-Utils** project)

-    cp -r my-util/cross/* ./cross/
+See the **Seagate-Central-Utils** project for details.

+Optional : Decide on a new root password for the unit.

-Create the new Seagate Central firmware image
+Create the new Seagate Central firmware image using the "make_seagate_firmware.sh" script by specifying the Seagate firmware image file (-f), then optionally the location of cross compiled software (-d), the uImage file (-u) and the new system root password (-f).

-    ./make_seagate_firmware.sh ./Seagate-HS-update-201509160008F.img ./cross
+    ./make_seagate_firmware.sh -f ./Seagate-HS-update-201509160008F.img  -d ./cross -u ./uImage -f myrootpassword

-Take note of the new randomly generated default root password which will be applied if there is no root password already set.

 Upgrade the Seagate Central via the web management interface using the newly generated image.